-For installation on metallic surfaces, ID TECH suggests two options:
+For installation on metallic surfaces, ID TECH offers three options:

-- 1. Install the Kiosk V with a plastic spacer between the metallic surface and Kiosk V to enhance RF performance. - 2.
+- 1. Install the Kiosk V directly on a metallic surface using ID TECH's drilling template guide. - 2.
+Install the Kiosk V with a plastic spacer between the metallic surface and Kiosk V to enhance RF performance (see Installing the Optional Spacer for mounting steps). - 3.
 Install the Kiosk V using a flush installation embedded into the metallic surface for an integrated flush design and enhance RF performance.